Gagan6398/AEROLEADS-Assignments/README.md

 # AEROLEADS-Assignments

-Repository for the assignments suggested by **AUTOLEADS**, structured and uploaded as advised.
+Repository for the assignments suggested by **AEROLEADS**, structured and uploaded as advised.

 ## 📘 Table of Contents
 - [About](#about)